If a woman in your life has recently given birth, then there’s a 1 in 5 chance they are struggling with postpartum depression.

 For more information on the recovery process, check out this post: How long does Postpartum Depression Last?
 Accelerate Your Recovery!

 Postpartum depression is one of the most under-diagnosed conditions in North America for a reason.
-Women, moms in particular, pride themselves in being able to handle it all and admitting that they are struggling or need help is one of the biggest hurdles to overcome.
-While these tips may help the woman in your life open up to you, nothing is ever for certain when it comes to postpartum depression and many women experience it in different ways.
-If all else fail – love her and support her and don’t ever give up on her.
+Women, moms in particular, pride themselves in being able to handle it all.
+Admitting that they are struggling or need help is one of the biggest hurdles to overcome.
+While these tips may help the woman in your life open up to you, nothing is ever certain when it comes to postpartum depression.
+Many women experience it in different ways.
+The best way to help a mother with postpartum depression is just to love her and support her and don’t ever give up on her.